-Kanazawa and Ghent are quite similar cities, since they both are authentic cities loaded with historical and cultural heritage and are recognized by UNESCO as ‘creative cities’.
-Kanazawa and Ghent combine both their rich history and their everyday modern city life in their own and creative way.
-Inhabitants of Ghent and Kanazawa are known to be bon vivants, with a heart for food and culture.
-In Ghent, symbols representing Kanazawa such as the Kotoji lantern in the Citadalpark, a present for the 35th t twinning anniversary, and the Ranshō Garden in the courtyard of the Blandijn at the Department of Japanology, can be seen.
+Kanazawa and Ghent are quite similar cities, since they both are authentic cities loaded with historical and cultural heritage and are recognized by UNESCO as 'creative cities'.
+Kanazawa and Ghent combine both their rich history and their everyday modern city life in their own and creative way. lnhabitants of Ghent and Kanazawa are known to be bon vivants, with a heart for food and culture.
+In Ghent, symbols representing Kanazawa such as the Kotoji lantern in the citadelpark, a present for the 35th twinning anniversary, and the Ranshö Garden in the courtyard of the Blandijn at the Department of Japanology, can be seen.
 With this garden, Kanazawa participated in the Floralis of 2016, which had Japan as its guest of honour, and gifted this garden to Ghent to celebrate their 45th twinning anniversary.
-Similarly, symbols of Ghent can be seen in Kanazawa such as a bust of the Virgin of Ghent in the Sister City Parc and the Dragon of Ghent (of the belfry tower) standing proudly on a post office box.
+Similarly, symbols of Ghent can be seen in Kanazawa such as a bust of the Virgin of Ghent in the sister city Pare and the Dragon of Ghent (of the belfry to11ver) standing proudly on a post office box.

 Main focus of the cooperation

 The main focus of Kanazawa and Ghent's cooperation are youth exchanges, academie cooperation, cultural exchanges and cooperation as UNESCO creative cities, culinary exchanges and sharing knowledge.
 The latest cooperation agreement active between 2021 - 2026, was renewed and formally signed during an online celebration on the 10th of November 2021.